alanlin24/mouse-simulator-using-SFML/README.md

 # mouse-simulator-using-SFML
-a mouse simulator using SFML to develop
+a mouse simulator using SFML to develop.
+This game was a final project for my first programmming course in college, and was done within a month.
+The code is pretty lengthy because I was not familiar with OOP bach then and this game still has much to improve.

 ## How to play